champsproject/ldds/docs/examples.rst

 Examples
 ========

 Some examples used in the tutorial and considered as benchmark systems in dynamical systems.
+At the end of each systems's equations, there are links to Ipython notebook with implementation and visualization details.

 .. examples::